LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ## 7. Optimize retention times (Optional, but highly recommended)
 Switch to the `Optimization` tab.
 Traditionally, and especially for large datasets, you select a representative set of samples including standards (with known concentrations of the target metabolites) to perform the optimization.
-However in MINT, you can perform the optimization with all the samples in most cases (see the files selected for optimization in the tree on the left side).
+However, in MINT, you can perform the optimization with all samples in most cases (see the files selected for optimization in the tree on the left side).

 ![](quickstart/peak-optimization-1.png)

-The peak optimization takes longer the more files are used for it and the more targets are defined.
-Click on `COMPUTE CHROMATOGRAMS`.
-Here you can select how much resources you want to allocate to process the files, including CPU, RAM and batch size.
-In small datasets the defult values should suffice, as the number of files used for optimization grow, tweaking these parameters will guarantee better performance.
+Peak optimization takes longer as you use more files and define more targets.
+Click `COMPUTE CHROMATOGRAMS`.
+Here you can choose how many resources to allocate to process the files, including CPU, RAM, and batch size.
+In small datasets the default values should suffice; as the number of files used for optimization grows, tweaking these parameters improves performance.
 Click `Generate` to compute the chromatograms.

 ![](quickstart/peak-optimization-2.png)
 ![](quickstart/peak-optimization-3.png)

 This shows the shapes of the data in the selected regions as an overview.
-This is a great way to validate that your target parameters are correct.
-However, you have to make sure that the metabolite you are looking for is present in the files.
-That is why you should always add some standard samples (samples with the metabolite of interest at different concentrations).
+It is a great way to validate that your target parameters are correct.
+However, you have to make sure the metabolite you are looking for is present in the files.
+That is why you should always include some standard samples (samples with the metabolite of interest at different concentrations).
 The colors in the plots correspond to the sample type colors in the metadata table.

 You can click on a card to use the interactive tool below and manually optimize the region of interest (ROI) or retention time span for each target.
 Move the borders of the box to select the peak, then click `Save`.
 The green area shows the currently selected retention time (RT) range.
 If the target is not present in any of the files, you can remove it from the target list by clicking `Delete target`.